Summary: in this tutorial, you will learn about PL/SQL variables and how to use them effectively.

 , andl_sales_revenue

-. - Second, choose an appropriate data type for the variable, depending on the kind of value which you want to store, for example, number, character, Boolean, and datetime.
+. - Second, choose an appropriate data type for the variable, depending on the kind of value that you want to store, for example, number, character, Boolean, and datetime.

 By convention, local variable names should start with l_